Cumwhinton railway station: History

 The main station building is made of red sandstone with a slate roof, is privately owned & occupied and is now a grade II listed structure.
 Additionally, the Midland Railway provided four railway cottages for workers besides the traditional stationmaster's house.

 There have been petitions and public appeals to re-open the station to passenger traffic.
+There are plans to build new houses on the station site, although the main buildings are listed.